Tschrock/FezBot/README.md

 ## Install the bot
 ### from npm (globally)
 1. Install NodeJS with npm
-2. Use `npm install -g picarto-chat-bot` from a command prompt or terminal
+2. Use `npm install Tschrock/PicartoChatBot` from a command prompt or terminal
 3. Install Plugins
 4. Run it with `picarto-bot [-n|-c|-t|-p|-u|--help]`
 5. Use the `help` command for a list of commands when the bot is running